thethunderturner/filament-latex/ISSUES.md

 -[x] Investigate: Can we use https://github.com/barryvdh/laravel-dompdf instead of latex-js for live preview?
 -[x] Make download pdf button
--[x] Disable live preview and add a compile button
+-[x] Disable live preview and add a compile button -[x] Split the upload section and the latex section into 2 views.
 -[ ] Add livewire component on the left where you can upload images which can be rendered on the latex document -[ ] Dont allow to upload multiple files with the same name.
 -[ ] Add edit history (maybe through slide-over?)